Trusted Guide to California Licensing

 - Social Sciences

 - LiveScan (method 1): LiveScan uses electronic fingerprints and prevents many of the issues found with traditional fingerprinting (human error, lost mail, speed of snail-mail).
 Unfortunately, at this time, the BON only accepts LiveScans that are physically completed within the state of California.
-So, ideally, your quickest way to get that California ‘license in hand’ is to make that trip to California to get LiveScan fingerprinted.
+So, ideally, your quickest way to get that California license in hand is to make that trip to California to get LiveScan fingerprinted.
 Some say this can cut the wait time in half, though it’s a fairly rough guess.
 It’s totally understandable that for many this isn’t a viable option.
 But it’s worth considering if you’re planning a vacation or have friends or family you’ve been meaning to visit!
 And like we mentioned, some agencies will reimburse the travel expenses associated with this if your first California contract is with them.
 Hey, it’s worth asking, right?

 - Fingerprint Card (method 2): Yep, technology free!
-You can request a fingerprint card on the BON website (linked above) and then have to sit tight and wait for them to arrive in the mail.
+You can request a fingerprint card on the BON website (linked above) and then sit tight and wait for them to arrive in the mail.
 Some nurses have reported having difficulty receiving the cards in a timely manner and have just resorted to using the standard fingerprint cards found at the fingerprinting locations (such as a police station or a post office).
 Always double check the website right before you are ready to proceed with any step, but especially with this one!
 Head to a fingerprinting location, pay the fee (which varies) and obtain TWO instances of your fingerprints.
 Why two you may ask?
 Old fashioned fingerprinting is notorious for being smudged and being difficult to read.
-If your set of fingerprints has any issue, trying to identify that there’s an issue and resolve it will be a nightmare.
+If your set of fingerprints has any issue, trying to identify that there’s an issue and resolving it will be a nightmare.
 Prevention is huge here.
 Like alcohol and Cavilon, be sure to allow the cards to dry thoroughly before placing in an envelope and never fold the fingerprint cards.

 - You must meet the educational requirements (above) AND pass the NCLEX-RN.
 Further details for international nurses can be found on the BON website.